AlexanderVal13/Ceaser_cipher/README.md

 Experiment with classical cryptography concepts
 This project was created for educational purposes to demonstrate foundational cryptographic principles.

-Check the pdf "how it works?" if you want a more in depth explanation
+Check the pdf "EXPLAINING HOW IT WORKS" if you want more details.

 How to Run the Program
 Requirements